5 Essential Steps to Installing a Successful Vegetable Garden

 It’s true, working outside in the dirt and sun can be enjoyable after a long day of work.
 Gardening can be a blast, and you can look forward to enjoying the tasty vegetables that come out of the garden into the late fall.

 Consider journaling your garden.
-If you really want to get into it, why not take photos and write about your vegetable gardens progress.
+If you really want to get into it, why not take photos and write about your vegetable garden's progress?
 This will help you improve your gardening skills year after year, and show the progress you have made.

-5 Steps to a Thriving Vegetable Garden:
+5 Steps to Installing a Successful Vegetable Garden:

 1. Plant Smart: Group plants by watering needs & utilize shade strategically.